MoritzBru/jsonresume-theme-reactive/README.md

 A flat and reactive [JSON Resume](https://jsonresume.org/) theme.

-- 🤖 strongly typed with TypeScript and TSX
+- 🤖 strongly typed with TypeScript
+- 📑 templated with JSX/TSX
 - 💅 styled with UnoCSS
 - 📄 Markdown support
-- 🌗 Light and dark mode (TODO)
+- 🌗 Light and dark mode
+- 📱 Responsive design
 - 🎨 Customizable colors
 - 📦 ESM and CommonJS builds